MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ## Step 10: Deploy to test stage

-When you’re satisfied with the changes, deploy the changes to the test and/or production stages.
+When you’re satisfied with the changes, deploy the changes to the test and/or production stages using the same process you used in [Step4](#step-4-deploy-content-to-other-stages).

-Select **Deploy to test**.
-Select **Deploy to production**.

 ## Next steps